Vec2GC -- A Graph Based Clustering Method for Text Representations: Vec2GC Algorithm

 \subsection{Results}

 We perform cluster analysis with the results obtained from each of these methods.
-Cluster purity is a very commonly used metric in cluster analysis to measure how good the clusters are.
+In our experiments we set the embedding vector size to $300$, $\theta=0.6$ and $m_d=0.3$.
+Cluster purity is a commonly used metric in cluster analysis to measure how good the clusters are.
 It measures the extent to which clusters contain a single class, or Homogeneity \cite{wang-etal-2020-empirical}.
-Here, we calculate purity for each cluster.
-The number of data points from the most common class is counted for each cluster. e.g, If the total number of data points in a cluster $C$ is 10, and the data points from the most common class in that cluster $C$ is 8, then cluster $C$ is said to have $(8/10)*100\% = 80\%$ cluster purity.
+Here, we calculate purity for each cluster based on the document category.
+The number of data points from the most common class is counted for each cluster, for example, if the total number of data points in a cluster $C$ is 10, and the data points from the most common class in that cluster $C$ is 8, then cluster $C$ is said to have $(8/10)*100\% = 80\%$ cluster purity.

-From the obtained $N$ clusters from a clustering method on a given dataset, we calculate the numbers of clusters that have 50\%, 70\% and 90\% purity, as $M_1,M_2,M_3$ respectively.
+From the $N$ clusters obtained from a clustering method on a given dataset, we calculate the numbers of clusters that have 50\%, 70\% and 90\% purity, as $M_1,M_2,M_3$ respectively.
 Then we calculate the fractions $M1/N, M2/N, M3/N$.
 From the outputs of each clustering method (Vec2GC, HDBSCAN and KMedoids) on all five datasets, these three values are calculated individually and put into Table \ref{table:doc2vec_comparison} and Table \ref{table:sentence_bert_comparison}.
-Table \ref{table:doc2vec_comparison} results are from Doc2Vec document embeddings, where as Table \ref{table:sentence_bert_comparison} contains results from Sentence-BERT document embeddings.
+Table \ref{table:doc2vec_comparison} results are from \textbf{Doc2Vec} document embeddings, where as Table \ref{table:sentence_bert_comparison} contains results from \textbf{Sentence-BERT} document embeddings.
 Best results are put in bold, second best results are underlined.

 As we can see from Table \ref{table:doc2vec_comparison} and \ref{table:sentence_bert_comparison}, for most of the datasets, Vec2GC clusters are the best with highest fraction of clusters with k\% purities.
 HDBSCAN comes second best for majority of the datasets, where as KMedoids gives the poorest clusters, in terms of cluster purity.
 This clearly shows that Vec2GC outperforms the baseline clustering methods for all datasets used and produces better semantic clusters.